-5. Mr. Zahid Rahim - Director Represented by Mal Al Khaleej
+5. Mr. Zahid Rahim - Director

-Mr. Zahid Rahim last served Arab National Bank as the General Manager /Head of Corporate Bank.
-He was additionally responsible for the Financial Institution Group, Islamic banking Division, Projects and structured Finance Division and strategic investments Group which primarily comprised an Insurance company, an operating lease financing company and a home financing company all in joint ventures with strategic partners.
-He has previous long experience of working with a major international bank - Standard Chartered Bank - over a period of 35 years, spanning nine countries over UK, Europe, Middle East, Africa and South Asia.
+Mr. Zahid Rahim last served with Arab National Bank, in Riyadh, as the General Manager and Head of the Corporate Banking Group.
+His additional responsibilities included the Financial Institution Group, Islamic Banking Division, Projects and Structured Finance Division, and Strategic Investments Group which primarily comprised an Insurance Company, an Operating Lease Financing Company, and a Home Financing Company, all formed in Joint Ventures with Strategic Partners.

+His banking career started in London with a major international Bank - Standard Chartered Bank (SCB)-where he served for a period of 35 years, in nine countries comprising the UK, Europe, Middle East, Africa and South Asia.

-He has held several prominent roles at Standard Chartered Bank.
-Whilst serving at SCB, as Chief Executive Officer for Levant, the geographic responsibility covered "Jordan, Lebanon, Israel, Palestine, Syria and Egypt".
-He has also served as the Regional Head of Corporate and Institutional Banking for South Asia, based in Dubai and Jordan.
-In previous roles, Mr. Rahim served as the Chief Executive Officer for Pakistan (1996-2000) with overall responsibility of Sri Lanka and as Executive Director for Corporate and Institutional Banking in East Africa.
+He has held several prominent roles at SCB, serving as the Chief Executive Officer for Levant, where his geographic responsibility covered Jordan, Lebanon, Israel, Palestine, Syria and Egypt.
+At the same time, he was appointed as the Regional Head of Corporate and Institutional Banking covering South Asia, based in Dubai and Jordan.
+In earlier roles, Mr. Rahim was appointed as the Chief Executive Officer for Pakistan (1996-2000) with overall responsibility for Sri Lanka; prior to that, he served as the Executive Director for Corporate and Institutional Banking covering East African Countries, based in Nairobi.
 He is a graduate in Arts and an Associate Member and Fellow of the London Institute of Bankers.
 He also holds an Honorary Fellowship from the Institute of Bankers in Pakistan.

-6. Mr. Youssef Waseem Aboul-Naja - Director Represented by The Islamic Corporation for the Development of the Private Sector - ICD
+6. Mr. Youssef Waseem Aboul-Naja - Director